Hon Hai's plunge exposes poor end of Apple value chain

-TAIPEI Shares in Hon Hai Precision Industry Co Ltd (2317.TW) took a beating on Monday after lackluster quarterly profits, in sharp contrast with the booming fortunes of its main client, Apple Inc (AAPL.O), highlighting one of the main downsides of life as a maker of others' high-end products.
+TAIPEI Shares in Hon Hai Precision Industry Co Ltd took a beating on Monday after lackluster quarterly profits, in sharp contrast with the booming fortunes of its main client, Apple Inc, highlighting one of the main downsides of life as a maker of others' high-end products.

 The chasm between the two companies' margins illustrates the challenges facing contract makers that specialize in quick and reliable turnaround but have no brand cachet of their own, because of increasing competition and pressure from electronics companies to decrease manufacturing costs.